Fast Computing Formulas for some Dirichlet L-Series: Testings

-All 16 y-cruncher's configuration files are located embedded as a large comment towards the end of the source TeX file.
-This file shall be downloaded to extract (copy) the corresponding comment section, paste it into a text editor and split it to save the files.
+All 16 $L$--Series formulas were written as y-cruncher's configuration (input) files and located embedded as a large comment toward the end of the source TeX file.
+This TeX file shall be downloaded to extract (copy) the corresponding comment section, paste it into a text editor and split it to save the files.
 Directions are placed at the beginning of such comment.
-The interested reader can install y-cruncher software and apply these algorithms with these ready to use input files to increase the number of known digits beyond the current limit of $10^8$ decimal places.
+The interested reader can install y-cruncher software \cite{YEE0} and apply these algorithms with these ready to use input files to increase the number of known digits beyond the current limit of $10^8$ decimal places.